 Discrimination

 Prestige

 Compulsion

-Revolt
+Revolt Centadia a In

 Temptation

-1. There are words which change their form to function as a different class or part of speech.
+There are words which change their form to function as a different class or part of speech.
 Look at the following table.

 Verb Noun Adjective

 decide decision decisive

 declare declaration declarative

 expand expansion expandable